unrequested/blowjob/README.md

 # blowjob.nvim

 Just for learning purposes.
-Not inteded to be useful.
+Not intended to be useful.
-However, it can be used as a starting poing for brand new neovim plugin.
+However, it can be used as a starting point for brand new neovim plugin.

 ## Documentation